Use 'Enter' for

 And the neutron is a proton with an electron embedded into the side of the proton

-button steps through the particles, the button start / stops the animation (any of the buttons can be used in pause mode)
+The following animation shows the shapes and structures of the model's subatomic particles, the button steps through the particles, the button start / stops the animation (any of the buttons can be used in pause mode)

 The Subatomic Particles

-The model's elementary strand shaped particle has one interaction
+The model's strand shaped elementary particle has one interaction

 The two particles tend to stick together, and while in contact, they influence each other's direction of travel